itsmanu4u/QLinux/README.md

 How to Use It?

 Either by using Python interpreter directly i.e: ( python QLinux.py ) Compile and run directly i.e (chmod +x QLinux.py)

+Feel Free to Write back(mohan.2kit@gmail.com), I would be waiting for your valuable suggestions, Good or Bad :)